wushuang3637/learngit/readme.txt

-git is a version control system
+git is free softwaregit is a distributed version controlgit not